 What I am talking about is the little things such as Splenda, cream, sugar, salt, pepper, appropriate sauces, napkins, straws, spoons, forks and knives.
 We are talking about the little stuff that when it is missed not only alienates most customers, but we also strongly suspect, it is costing restaurant operators a ton of money.
 Today’s price for a 2.2 lb. box of Splenda at Sam’s Club costs $20.88.
 This computes to $9.49 per pound of Splenda.
 Costco is currently selling Prime USDA Rib-eye steak for $8.99 per pound.
 Splenda is flipping expensive.

-Working previously as shopper with a Mystery Shopping & Marketing Research company, we are afforded the opportunity to visit many restaurant locations each month.
-Every once in a while an incident will occur which drives us crazy and just begs to be scrutinized.
-This happened to me recently as I was proceeding through a drive-thru of a national restaurant chain.
+Andrew Simmons is a marketing researcher for restaurants.
+He assists companies in marketing efforts as well as educating them about the best pizza pos system pizza shop owners will find in the industry.
+He has also worked previously as shopper with a Mystery Shopping & Marketing Research company, says he was afforded the opportunity to visit many restaurant locations each month.
+Every once in a while an incident occured which drove him crazy and just begged to be scrutinized.
+This happened to him as he was proceeding through a drive-thru of a national restaurant chain.